 Famous Photo of Buchenwald survivors

-The following photo analysis is greatly indebted to the two blogs that appeared on Scrapbookpages Blog on March 2nd and March 25, 2010.
-They can be found at: Scrapbookpages Blog / Famous Photo of Buchenwald survivors and Scrapbookpages Blog / Famous Photo of Buchenwald survivors revisited
+The following photo analysis is indebted to the two blogs that appeared on Scrapbookpages Blog on March 2nd and March 25, 2010.
+They can be found at: Scrapbookpages Blog / Famous Photo of Buchenwald survivors and Scrapbookpages Blog / Famous Photo of Buchenwald survivors revisited.
+I am also indebted to Winston Smith Ministry of Truth website for the New York Times Magazine May 6, 1945 photo captures.

-This famous photo of the Buchenwald survivors was first published in the New York Times on May 6, 1945 with the caption “Crowded Bunks in the Prison Camp at Buchenwald”.
+This famous photo of the Buchenwald survivors is said to have been first published in the New York Times on May 6, 1945 with the caption “Crowded Bunks in the Prison Camp at Buchenwald”.
+We were always told it looked like this:

-It was taken inside Block #56 by Private H. Miller of the Civil Affairs Branch of the U.S. Army Signal Corps on April 16, 1945, five days after the Buchenwald camp was liberated (1) by a division of the US Third Army on April 11, 1945.
-None of the men were identified.
+The photograph is said to have been taken inside Block #56 by Private H. Miller of the Civil Affairs Branch of the U.S. Army Signal Corps on April 16, 1945, five days after the Buchenwald camp was liberated (1) by a division of the US Third Army on April 11, 1945.
+None of the men were identified at that time.
+It was supposed to represent a typical chance encounter by the photographer in the liberated camp.

-Here you see a traveling exhibit of huge, larger than life size photographs from the Nazi concentration camps, including Buchenwald, being shown in St. Louis, MO in summer 1945; it was then taken to Washington, DC.
-The names of the liberated prisoners in the picture were still unknown.
+Above, you see a traveling exhibit of huge, larger than life size photographs from the National Socialist camps, including Buchenwald, being shown in St. Louis, MO in summer 1945; it was then taken to Washington, DC.
+The names of the liberated prisoners in the picture were still unknown, with no one asking to know who they were.

-At some later date (we don’t know exactly when), Elie Wiesel, who was 16 years old on April 16, 1945, said that he was the face shown inside the red circle.(2) In October 1983, this picture was published in the high circulation Sunday New York Times Magazine in an article titled “Bearing Witness: The Life and Work of Elie Wiesel,” with this caption:
+At some later date (we don’t know exactly when), Elie Wiesel, who was 16 years old on April 16, 1945, said that he was the face shown inside the red circle.(2) In October 1983 (when the campaign to get Wiesel a Nobel Prize began) this picture was published in the same high circulation Sunday New York Times Magazine in an article titled “Bearing Witness: The Life and Work of Elie Wiesel,” with this caption:

 “On April 11, 1945, American troops liberated the concentration camp’s survivors, including Elie, who later identified himself as the man circled in the photo.”(3)

-Once Elie Wiesel identified himself in the famous picture, other decided they were in it too.
+The exact “later” time has never been pinned down.
+Once Elie Wiesel identified himself in the famous picture, however, other decided they were in it too.
 Mel Mermelstein recalled how the picture was taken (4) in his book By Bread Alone, his biographical account of a legal battle with the Institute for Historical Review.
 He claims to be the face with eyes-only showing in the far upper right corner.

-Miklos Grüner has identified himself as the 16-year-old prisoner in the lower left corner.
-He is the only one of the four who actually looks his age in that picture and he also resembles the man he is today, as seen here in 2009 holding a Swedish newspaper.
+Miklos/Nikolaus Grüner has identified himself as the 16-year-old prisoner in the lower left corner.
+He is the only one who actually looks his age in that picture and he also resembles the man he is today, as seen here in 2009 holding a Swedish newspaper.

 According to Scrapbookpages , an October 2008 news article published on the Sun Times news Group website , since removed, reported that Paul Argiewicz identified himself as the man whose face is shown in the circle in the photo below.
-He was not quite 15 years old when the photo was taken and had been in Nazi concentrations camps for 5 years.
+He stated he was was not quite 15 years old when the photo was taken and had been in Nazi concentrations camps for 5 years!

-Argiewicz says he lied about his age during the selection for the gas chamber at Birkenau, claiming that he was 18 years old and experienced as an electrician so that he would be selected for work, when he was actually only 11 years old and believed he would have been sent to the gas chamber.
+Argiewicz says he lied about his age during the “selection for the gas chamber” at Birkenau, claiming that he was 18 years old and was experienced as an electrician so that he would be selected for work, when he was actually only 11 years old and believed he would have been sent to the “gas chamber.”
 Argiewicz says he could speak fluent German because his mother was from Bavaria.
+(How could an 11-year-old pass for 18?)

 The photo below shows Pawel Argiewicz as he looked in 1946 when his picture was taken for a German driver’s license.
 He is obviously not the same man as the older one in the famous photo.